 Graduation and the PHEAA Form

 With the passage of Act 196 of 2014, school districts no longer review home education portfolios.
-However, for those students who graduated from home education programs prior to the passage of Act 196, the school district continues to be responsible to verify the completion of the home education program for any student seeking PHEAA funding.
+However, for those students who graduated from home education programs prior to the passage of Act 196 of 2014, the school district continues to be responsible to verify the completion of the home education program for any student seeking PHEAA funding.